arthur-trt/ft_transcendence/README.md

 docker-compose up --build
 ```

-You can build in debug, it will add some containers like adminer :
+You can build in debug, it will add some containers like pgadmin :
 ```
 docker-compose --profile debug up --build
 ```